JuanJojoa7/ecommerce-microservice-backend-app/e2e-tests/README.md

 ## Prerequisites

 - Node.js installed
-- All microservices running locally
+- All microservices running locally or in Kubernetes
-- Services should be accessible on their respective ports:
-  - user-service: 8700
-  - product-service: 8500
-  - order-service: 8300
-  - payment-service: 8400
-  - shipping-service: 8600
-  - favourite-service: 8800
-  - service-discovery: 8761

 ## Installation